10 Types of Bird Feeders for in the Backyard

 They are often designed as a house to make them look more appealing as a backyard decoration item, but also to protect the seed chamber from the elements and to offer birds a perching area.

-Depending on the size, hopper bird feeders can attract birds of all sizes, but they typically also don’t keep squirrels away, so a squirrel baffle might be necessary.
+Depending on the size, hopper bird feeders can attract birds of all sizes.
+Sadly, they typically don’t keep squirrels away, so a squirrel baffle might be necessary.

 Also note that while hopper feeders have large chambers allowing for many days of food supply, they do need to be cleaned regularly.